What is this site?

 How much are you being charged in Fees to do this?

 We pay a fairly standard credit card processing fee of 2.9% + $0.30 per charge.
 For example, we receive $0.67 from a $1 charge, $2.61 from a $3 charge, $4.55 from a $5 charge, etc. We also pay a flat monthly charge for the cart tool we use.
-In comparison, we only receive 70% of the cover price from subscriptions we sell through Amazon.
-Prior to their fee changes, Patreon took about 10% from each transaction to cover fees and overhead.
-Kickstarter’s Drip platform appears to be aiming to do something similar.
-There are advantages to us using a third party in some cases: they handle the customer service issues (time consuming) and sometimes provide services we can’t.
+In comparison, we only receive 70% of the cover price from subscriptions we sell through Amazon and Patreon takes about 10% from each transaction to cover fees and overhead.
+In some cases, there are advantages to us if you use a third party: they handle the customer service issues (time consuming) and sometimes provide services we can’t.
 Amazon, for example, can deliver an issue directly to your Kindle.
 We advise you to use the subscription/citizenship option that works best for you.

 Direct Options — Third Party Options